mingfang/terraform-provider-k8s/README.md

 ## Id Format
 The format of the resource Ids is ```<namespace>.<kind>.<name>```.
 These are all Kubernetes identifiers.

+If the Kind of the resource is not namespaced, such as ```Namespace``` resource, then the Id format is ```.<kind>.<name>```.

 Ids are used internally by Terraform to uniquely identify resource state.
 The user will only need to know them when importing state from a Kubernetes cluster.

 ## Example
 [guestbook.tf](./examples/guestbook/guestbook.tf)